Workweek and weekend: Lithuania

 Lithuania has a Monday to Friday working week capped at forty hours.
 Shops are mostly open on weekends, many large retail chains having full working hours even on Sunday and public holidays (however on Christmas or Easter shops usually shortens the work time).
 Private enterprises usually hold hours from 9:00 to 18:00, however government institutions and others may have a shorter working day, ending at 17:00 or 16:00.

 Luxembourg

 The standard working week in Luxembourg is 40 hours per week with 8 hours per day.
-Monday through Friday is the standard working week, though many shops and businesses open on Saturdays (though for somewhat restricted hours).
+Monday to Friday is the standard working week, though many shops and businesses open on Saturdays (though for somewhat restricted hours).
 Trading on Sundays is extremely restricted and generally limited to grocery stores opening on Sunday mornings.
 However, shops are allowed to open in Luxembourg City during the first Sunday of the month, as well as in Luxembourg City and other larger towns on weekends towards the end of the year (Christmas shopping season).
 A few shopping malls located in the north of the country and in border towns (e.g. KNAUF, MASSEN and Pall Center Pommerloch) are also allowed to open almost every day of the year.